kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

     // If specified, all readiness gates will be evaluated for Machine readiness.
     // A Machine is ready when `InfrastructureReady`, `NodeHealthy` and `HealthCheckSucceeded` (if present) are "True";
     // if other conditions are defined in this field, those conditions should be "True" as well for the Machine to be ready.
+	//
+	// This field can be used e.g.
+	// - By cluster API control plane providers willing to extend the semantic of the ready condition for the machine they
+	//   control, like the kubeadm control provider adding readinessGates for the APIServerPodHealthy, SchedulerPodHealthy conditions, etc.
+    // - By external controllers, e.g. responsible to install special software/hardware on the machines and willing
+	//   to include the status of those components into readinessGates (by surfacing new conditions on Machines and
+	//   adding them to ReadinessGates).
+	//
+	// responsible to install special software/hardware on the machines doing the same even if they are not actual CAPI controllers
     // +optional
     // +listType=map
     // +listMapKey=conditionType